David-Patow/Drains1268TwinOakLn/README.md

 ![L - Patow-Drain-B.jpg](Patow-Drain-L.jpg)

-Photo N : Following the overflow from Twin Oak Ln to Weber Ln.
+Jumping from Twin Oak Ln over to Weber Ln, this is where the lawn overflow collects.

 ![N - Patow-Drain-B.jpg](Patow-Drain-N.jpg)